Based-Skid/Socom3-CA-PatchServer/README.md

 # Socom3-CA-PatchServer

-## The Goal of this Project is to Create a "server" that allows for a Ps2 Running Socom 3 US Navy Seals or Socom Combined Assault to download the original game patches from the SCEA server and trick the ps2 into encrypting them with the built in DNAS function
+## The Goal of this Project is to Create a "server" that allows for a Ps2 Running Socom 3 US Navy Seals or Socom Combined Assault to download the original game patches from the SCEA server and trick the ps2 into encrypting them with the built in DNAS function.

+### This IS NOT a project attempting to revive any Socom Servers.
+If a method Exists where the games can be patched it could potentially allow for someone who is attempting to create a DME game server to issue a patch to the game that would allow for code that might be needed to make someones potential project work on X console.
+If all Else fails it could atleast send the final patches sony released to the console